Rebel Without a Claus (Movie Club Mysteries, #5)

 When ex-cop-turned-P.I.
 Maggie Doyle scores a lucrative undercover job at the makeup counter at a fashionable Galway department store, she expects discounted lipstick and an easy paycheck.

-After an altercation with a customer leads to a dead body in Maggie’s bathtub, she and her assistant realize there’s more to the department store case than missing cash.
-Can they catch the killer before the holidays?
+After an altercation with a customer leads to a dead body in Maggie’s bathtub, she realizes there’s more to the department store case than missing cash.
+Can she catch the killer before the holidays?
 Or will the festive season end in an explosion of tinsel and turmoil?

 EXCERPT FROM REBEL WITHOUT A CLAUS